DoorDash Vs. Uber Eats: Which App Is Right for Your Next Side Gig?

 The activation kit includes a Dasher manual, a hot bag and a credit card, which is used to pay for orders.
 Once you receive and set up the card through the app, you can start accepting orders.

 For drivers new to Uber, you can sign up on the website or through the driver app.
-Because of the stricter vehicle requirements, the application requires more detailed information on your ride.
-A background check is also required, which may take three to five business days to process.
+A background check also is required, which may take three to five business days to process.

 After the background check clears and your application is approved, you’re free to start taking orders.
 No orientation or additional equipment is needed.